coder/coder/docs/admin/appearance.md

 ### Icons

-The link icons are optional, and can be set to any url or bultin icon, additionally `bug`, `chat`, and `docs` are availble as three special icons.
+The link icons are optional, and can be set to any url or builtin icon, additionally `bug`, `chat`, and `docs` are available as three special icons.

 ### Configuration